DIY Professional Headshots

 Before attempting DIY headshots, you need the right tools.
 The equipment you use directly determines the quality ceiling of your photos—no amount of skill compensates for inadequate gear.

-• Webcam: NOT recommended—resolution and lens quality too low for professional headshots.
+Note: Webcams are NOT recommended—resolution and lens quality are too low for professional headshots.

 Lighting makes or breaks headshot quality.
+Poor lighting is the #1 reason DIY headshots look amateur.
 Natural light through large windows can work, but dedicated lighting provides consistency and control.

 • Ring Light (18-22 inch): Good starting option for even, flattering light. $50-$150.
 Creates distinctive catchlights in eyes.